hertze/FinishingTouches/README.md

 # FINISHING TOUCHES -- an action workflow script for Photoshop

 This script executes Photoshop actions from keywords embedded in an image file.
 In a way, the script "expands" a keyword into a Photoshop action, taking the aspect ratio of the image into consideration.
 If you want it to, the script will also resize your image to a target size.
+You can have as many keywords as you like in a file and the script will the execute all the corresponding actions in the order they have in the file.

 ## How to install